hungrymonkey/hungrymonkey.github.io/_posts/2021-08-10-auction-crud-app-cloudflare-and-faunadb.markdown

 #### Package Imports

 Transcrypt cannot find single file imports within the local directory.
-In order to move the code into different files, you must package your src tree as a package and import the code into your main handler.
+In order to move the code into different files, you layout your source tree as a package and import the code into your main handler.

 ## Database